kubernetes-sigs/gateway-api/geps/gep-2907/index.md

 | `TLSRoute` | yes | yes |
 | `TCPRoute` | no | no |
 | `UDPRoute` | no | no |

+> [!NOTE]
+> When the traffic is routed to the backend via `TCPRoute`, the packets
+> are left untouched by the gateway.
+In order to terminate the TLS connection to
+> the gateway and forward the traffic unencrypted to the backend, a `TLSRoute` configured
+> with `Terminate` as TLS mode has to be used.